Surtex 2019 - JOCELYN CRUZ, PUBLISHED ARTIST and OWNER, LIGHTHOUSE ART & DESIGN, TO EXHIBIT at SURTEX, Feb 3-5 2019

 In Jocelyn’s interview at the San Diego Art Show 2015, she was noted as the most unique artist at the show.
 Rick Barnett, Redwood Media Group's Managing Director, said, “I walked this entire show.
 There are representational pieces that tend to blend over from one exhibit to another, and yet, Jocelyn’s particular exhibit was unique – there wasn’t anything like it in the entire show.
 It was the only thing that I might have seen that came across as authentic.”

-At the 2018 Las Vegas Market show, she was featured and recognized as one of the successful artists of today.
+Jocelyn was featured as one of the 9 Hidden Gems at the ArtExpo Las Vegas show and recognized as one of the successful artists of today.

 Jocelyn accepts commissions from both public and private patrons.
 She works with designers, architects, galleries and retailers.
 Jocelyn also offers her art for licensing.